 In March 2013, we introduced new Zipp designed hubs for entry-level Zipp 30 and 60 wheel sets.
 These durable black 10 or 11 speed compatible hubs are made in Taiwan, have high quality stainless steel bearings, matt (Zipp30) or shiny (Zipp60) finish with no lateral play adjustment, weights are front 122g and rear 249g.
 Spoke counts are front 18 and rear 20.

 The hub shell is formed from ultra-strong and lightweight 7075-T6 aluminum.
 The front hub and driver body has 26mm X 17mm X 5mm (6803) stainless steel bearings.
 The rear hub has 30mm X 17mm X 7mm (6903) stainless steel bearings.
-The free hubs are the same as Zipp 188 V8 11 speed and can be interchanged.

 Note: hubs are not sold as separate items, only in the corresponding wheel sets.